You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 Variation: Building ROS packages with ament build

-tool and want to use it to build your existing ROS packages that use catkin
+Let’s say that you love the new ament tool and want to use it to build your existing ROS packages that use catkin internally.

-Here’s an example of how to do that, by doing a minimal installation of ament
+Here’s an example of how to do that, by doing a minimal installation of ament and then using it to build a workspace full of ROS catkin packages:

 mkdir -p ~/ament_ws/src